New York Employment Contracts

 - Grounds for termination and severance benefits due if terminated

 - Requirements of non-compete agreements, non-solicitation, and nondisclosure agreements

 If you are in a union, you will also need a collective bargaining agreement (CBA).
 A CBA does much of the same as a traditional employment contract but offers additional protections under the union.

 If a conversation, email, text message, etc. contains relevant language and benefits, it can become a legally binding contract in the court’s eyes.
-This may include what starts as an in-person exchange but continues to email where you list what you need, your employer counteroffers, etc.
+This includes what starts as in-person exchanges and continues to email where you list your needs, your employer’s counteroffers, etc.

-So long as the four elements of an employment contract exist the email/communication can be found to be a legally binding contract.
+So long as the four elements of an employment contract exist the email/communication can be a legally binding contract.
 These four elements are offer, acceptance, consideration, and intention.

 What happens if my employer does not follow the terms of my New York employment contract?

-So long as the terms and conditions of your New York employment contract clearly list the application of termination, benefits, etc., any wrongdoing by your employer will likely be able to be fought.
+The terms and conditions of your New York employment contract have to clearly list the application of termination, benefits, etc. Any fight against your employer and their wrongdoings would be based on these terms and conditions.

 However, sometimes the wording of an employment contract can make it difficult to clearly outline the intent of the terms.
-But when your employer takes advantage of you or does explicitly disobey the terms and conditions of the employment contract, you can take legal action.
+But when your employer disobeys the terms and conditions of the employment contract, you can take legal action.

-In order to protect yourself from such incidents, it’s important to ask questions when it comes to the negotiation of the contract:
+In order to protect yourself, ask questions when it comes to the negotiation of the contract: